-11. Accrued Liabilities
+12. Accrued Liabilities

-Accrued liabilities totaled \$775 and \$270 as of December 31, 2019 and December 31, 2018, respectively.
+Accrued liabilities totaled \$315 and \$775 as of December 31, 2020 and December 31, 2019, respectively.
 Included within these totals are the following:

 December 31,

-2019 2018
+202 20 2019

-Accrued payroll, vacation, and bonuses \$ 169 \$ 178
+Accrued payroll, vacation, and bonuses \$ 147 \$ 169

-Accrued severance 67 10
+Accrued severance Ŷ 56 67

-Accrued audit fees 119 82
+Accrued audit fees 112 119

-Contract liability 420 -
+Contract liability - 420

-Total \$ 775 \$ 270
+Total \$ 315 \$ 775

 In connection with the 2019 Restructuring Plan, the Company recorded severance expenses related to employees whose positions would be eliminated.
-The elements and impact of the 2019 Restructuring Plan were communicated to all impacted employees during July 2019, inclusive of outlining the severance elements that Company had adopted.
+The elements and impact of the 2019 Restructuring Plan, including details regarding the severance elements that the Company had adopted, were communicated to all impacted employees in July 2019.
 As a result, total expense of \$273 was recorded as a component of sales, general, and administrative expenses within the consolidated statement of operations for the year ended December 31, 2019.
-As of December 31, 2019, payments totaling \$206 had been made, resulting in a remaining liability under the 2019 restructuring plan of \$67 as of December 31, 2019.
+As of December 31, 2020, payments totaling \$217 had been made, resulting in a remaining liability under the 2019 Restructuring Plan of \$56 as of December 31, 2020.

-12. Other Long-Term Liabilities
+13. Other Long-Term Liabilities

-Other long-term liabilities balance of \$856 and \$856 as of December 31, 2019 and 2018, respectively, consists of long term, aged payables to vendors, individuals, and other third parties that have been outstanding for more than 5 years.
-The Company is in the process of researching and resolving the balances for settlement and/or write-off in accordance with applicable accounting rules.
+Other long-term liabilities were \$899 as of December 31, 2020 and \$856 as of December 31, 2019, and consisted of \$856 of long-term, aged payables to vendors, individuals, and other third parties that have been outstanding for more than 5 years.
+The Company is in the process of researching and resolving the balances for settlement and/or escheatment in accordance with applicable state law.
+Also included in the balance as of December 31, 2020 is \$43 in tenant deposits under the Facility Lease.

-13. Stock Compensation Plan
+14. Stock Compensation Plan

 On April 4, 2002, our shareholders and Board of Directors adopted the 2002 Equity Incentive Plan ("2002 Plan").
 The 2002 Plan provides for the grant of stock options to officers, employees, consultants and directors of the Company and its subsidiaries.
 A total of 10,000,000 shares of our common stock may be granted under the 2002 Plan.
-The 2002 Plan expired by its terms in April 2012, but it will remain in effect only with respect to the equity awards that have been granted prior to its expiration.
-As of December 31, 2019, there were 69,000 options outstanding under the 2002 Plan.
+The 2002 Plan expired by its terms in April 2012, but remained in effect only with respect to the equity awards that had been granted prior to its expiration.
+During the year ended December 31, 2019, all outstanding awards existing under the 2002 Plan expired by their original terms.
+As such, no awards remain outstanding under the 2002 plan.

 On June 28, 2012, the Company adopted the 2012 Equity Incentive Plan ("2012 Plan"), with the approval of the shareholders, which provided for the grant of stock options to officers, employees, consultants and directors of the Company and its subsidiaries.
 The 2012 Plan provides for the granting to employees of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, and for the granting to employees and consultants of non-statutory stock options.
 In addition, the Plan permits the granting of stock appreciation rights, or SARs, with or independently of options, as well as stock bonuses and rights to purchase restricted stock.
 A total of 30,000,000 shares of the Company's common stock may be granted under the 2012 Equity Incentive Plan, and all options granted under this plan had exercise prices that were equal to the fair market value on the date of grant.
-During 2019, the Company did not grant any option awards under the 2012 Plan, with total options outstanding of 6,930,445 as of December 31, 2019.
+During 2020, the Company did not grant any option awards under the 2012 Plan, with total options outstanding of 5,609,192 as of December 31, 2020.